Halulu Heiau

 Left of Halulu is Kahekili’s Leap, also known as Warriors Leap.
 From this natural platform, Kamehameha's elite warriors would prove themselves by leaping 80 feet (24 m) into the ocean below.
 Visitors to the heiau should keep in mind that it is disrespectful to walk on the rock walls or enter a heiau anywhere in Hawaii, including Halulu Heiau.
 It is also not allowed to move or take any of the stones.

-- Located in Kaunolu on Lanai's southwestern shore
+- Kaunolu village setting: Located in the sacred site of Kaunolu on Lanai's south shore